eokdev/Portfolio/README.md

 </div>

 <h2 align="center">Dooba Application:</h2>
-<p align="center">A Frontend freelance project which was done by me for a client.
-It
-is a wrkman like application, which links clients to professionals.
-I developed both the client and merchant side of the application.</p>
+<p align="center"> Dooba is a wrkman like application, which links clients to professionals.
+The application has both the client and merchant side.
+The platform serves as the bridge between those seeking quality services and experts ready to meet their needs.
+Whether you're looking for a reliable plumber, a creative designer, or any other service provider, the app simplifies the process of finding and hiring trusted professionals.</p>
 <div align="left">

   <img src="https://github.com/eokdev/Portfolio/assets/88353231/9db884d6-7b28-44b4-868e-ae0470d6236c" alt="d 1" width="200" height="400" />